Skip to main content

 People planning international travel often ask their health care providers about the use of complementary or integrative health approaches for travel-related illnesses and conditions.
 This issue of the Digest focuses on what scientifically credible research says about some of the herbal remedies, dietary supplements, and other complementary health approaches frequently suggested for travel-related ailments and hazards.

-Ailment and Summary of Current Evidence
+Ailment and Summary of Current Research

-Read more on what the research shows about complementary health approaches for malaria prophylaxis and treatment
+Read more on what the research shows about complementary health approaches for malaria

-• Claims that grapefruit seed extract can prevent bacterial foodborne illnesses are not supported by research.
+• Claims that grapefruit seed extract can prevent bacterial food-borne illnesses are not supported by research.

 Read more on what the research shows about complementary health approaches for travelers' diarrhea

-There is little, if any, evidence that dietary or herbal supplements help prevent or treat altitude illness.
+Many natural products, including coca leaf, garlic, Ginkgo biloba, and vitamin E, have been promoted for preventing or treating altitude illness.
+However, there is little, if any, evidence that dietary or herbal supplements help prevent or treat altitude illness.

 Read more on what the research shows about complementary health approaches for altitude illness